 This content may contain affiliate links for products I use and believe in.
 If you subscribe or make a purchase after clicking one of these links, I’ll earn some money at no extra cost to you.
 I deeply appreciate your support so I can keep doing what I love — providing helpful content to readers like you!
 If you want more details about affiliate links, please check my disclosure.
 Thank you!

 Everyone should read Taking Charge of Your Fertility by Toni Weschler, MPH.
 It’s everything I ever wanted to know about my body that nobody taught me.

 This book changed my life and started me on the path of body awareness that has improved my life many times over.

-If you’re trying to get pregnant, trying to avoid pregnancy without synthetic hormones, or just want to know more about what your body is doing during different times in your cycle and your life, read this book.
+If you’re trying to get pregnant, trying to avoid pregnancy without synthetic hormones or implants, or just want to know more about what your body, read this book.

 A reliable period tracking app

 I’m all about body awareness, and I’m a data nerd, so I track my period and so much more.

 My favorite menstrual cycle tracking app is called Kindara.
 You can fully customize your tracking experience, so you can track as much or as little as you want.